datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET item by handle.md

 # GET /objects/{type}/{handle}

 ## Description
-Get an item of the specified type with the specified handle
+Get an item of the specified type with the specified handle.

 ## Required Capabilities
 * CanUseAPI